italiangrid/storm/release-notes/StoRM-v1.11.9.md

 ### Installation and configuration

 This release doesn't require a YAIM reconfiguration.
-You must only restart the updated services:
+The updated services must be restarted:

 ```bash
 service storm-backend-server restart